“GREEN ECONOMY” AS A KEY CONDITION OF MODERNITY AND THE BASIS OF THE POST-WAR REVIVAL OF THE COUNTRY

 Practical value.
 Specific recommendations have been developed for the formation of a type of economy that takes into account the environmental aspects of economic development to the maximum extent possible.
 The application of the research results will contribute to post-war reconstruction on the basis of a green economy, involving the largest possible number of people and focusing on environmental protection.

-Key words: “green economy”, economic transformation, energy resources, sustainable development, raw material model.Keywords
+Key words: “green economy”, economic transformation, energy resources, sustainable development, raw material model.References

 Bilokinna, I. (2023), “Green economy as a requirement of time and the basis for successful post-war recovery of the country”, Visnyk Khmelnytskoho natsionalnoho universytetu.
 Ekonomichni nauky, no. 2, pp. 79-82.